petrarch1603/PeelOrange/README.md

 > No map projection shows scale correctly throughout the map, but there are usually one or more lines on the map along which the scale remains true.
 By choosing the locations of these lines properly, the scale errors elsewhere may be minimized, although some errors may still be large, depending on the size of the area being mapped and the projection.

 <u>[Map Projections-A Working Manual](https://doi.org/10.3133/pp1395)</u> by John P. Snyder

+## Thresholds
+Every time Peel Orange is run it creates a dynamically calculated range of scale distortion values.

 on a given projection and calculates the scale factor at each of these points.
 The points are then used in making isolines that visualize the gradient of change in scale distortion over that region.